 How retailers will navigate a 4th consecutive year of pressure

 From rethinking the recession playbook to advanced financial gymnastics.
-Excerpts from the latest 2023 Kantar Global Inflation Outlook report: Since the second half of 2021, retailers have responded in various ways to heightened global inflation.
+Since the second half of 2021, retailers have responded in various ways to heightened global inflation.
 While inflation levels are projected to moderate in 2023, retailers will continue to face entrenched levels of high pricing and constrained shoppers.

 November 14, 2023